 The gap between HTTP 200 and production correctness is where agent failures live.
 Four signals close it without additional model calls.

-Standard OpenTelemetry GenAI semantic conventions cover four things for every LLM call: model, token counts, latency, and finish reason.[8]
+The OpenTelemetry GenAI semantic conventions — now implemented by frameworks including LangChain, CrewAI, AutoGen, and the OpenAI Agents SDK — define what every LLM call emits as standard span attributes: gen_ai.request.model, gen_ai.usage.input_tokens, gen_ai.usage.output_tokens, gen_ai.response.finish_reasons.[8]
 These are infrastructure signals.
 They tell you the bytes arrived on time and under budget.
 They have no opinion on whether the agent's reasoning was grounded in retrieved evidence, whether it silently fell back to a degraded path, or whether the output was structured in a way downstream systems could consume.

 Four signals cover the most frequent classes of silent failure: